A selectively deuterated form of pirfenidone for the potential treatment of a range of conditions involving inflammation and fibrosis

 ~110K in EU5

 Therapeutic candidate being advanced for the potential treatment of conditions involving inflammation and fibrosis, including idiopathic pulmonary fibrosis (IPF).
-Also being advanced under the Animal Rule for radiation induced fibrosis; plans underway to study LYT-100 in progressive fibrosing interstitial lung disease (IPF-ILDs) and exploring LYT-100 in myocardial and other organ system fibrosis.
+Also being advanced under the Animal Rule for medical countermeasures; plans underway to study LYT-100 in progressive fibrosing interstitial lung disease (PF-ILDs) as well as other fibrotic conditions where there is human data with pirfenidone suggestive of clinical benefit.

 Phase completedPhase in progress